XOZANAYKUT/aykutlaw/README.md

 - Image used on homepage and registration page taken from [Pexels](https://www.pexels.com/)

 - The image used for the About Us page was taken from the website [Pexels](https://www.pexels.com/)

+- The image used for the return page was taken from the website [Pexels](https://www.pexels.com/)

 ____
 ## performance
 ### Home page performance